Uauy-Lab/expvip-web/README.md

 rake de_novo_genes(MyAssembly,transcripts.fa]
 ```

-This can be used to
+This can be used to use an arbitrary list of genes

-#Loading the homologies
+###Loading the homologies

 In order to show the homoeologues, a file with the homoeologies must bue loaded.
 The file is tab separated with the following format: